V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 Now reset the screen (or board) and watch the screen update itself.
 You can double check and the files will have a new extension after a successful flash.

-The V1 Engineering CNC version of the TFT firmware is in this [release](https://github.com/V1EngineeringInc/BIGTREETECH-TouchScreenFirmware/releases/tag/V1-Vx.x.26)
+The V1 Engineering CNC version of the TFT firmware is on this page, use the most recent and the files can be had under the assets drop down - [TFT Firmware](https://github.com/V1EngineeringInc/BIGTREETECH-TouchScreenFirmware/releases)

 #### TFT Touch reset